EvalAgent: Discovering Implicit Evaluation Criteria from the Web: Results

 \subsection{Properties of generated criteria}

-\paragraph{Criteria generated by \textsc{EvalAgent} are more implicit.} Results in Table~\ref{tab:overall_stats} show that EA-Web's criteria are specific and have higher implicit scores or less word overlap with the instructions, suggesting they are more implicit.
+\paragraph{Criteria generated by \textsc{EvalAgent} are more implicit.} Results in Table~\ref{tab:overall_stats} show that EA-Web's criteria are specific and have less word overlap with the instructions, suggesting they are more implicit.
 Furthermore, we plot the distribution of the Specificity and Implicit scores in Figure~\ref{fig:specificity_scores}, which shows that human-written and human-verified criteria have flatter distributions for both metrics.
 This flatter distribution of scores supports our hypothesis that humans expect a good response to satisfy implicit criteria.
 Criteria formulated by humans may also show lower direct overlap with the instruction due to the human distilling the main ideas into more generalized or abstract terms.

-Table \ref{tab:specificity_example} shows examples and scores for criteria for an instruction.
-We highlight words that lead to the specificity value for that criterion, such as the word `deprivation' in ``\textit{The response should focus on the emotional impact of sleep deprivation on relationships, work, and daily life.}''
+Table \ref{tab:specificity_example} in the appendix shows examples and scores for criteria for an instruction.
+We highlight words that lead to the specificity value for that criterion, such as the word ``deprivation' in ``\textit{The response should focus on the emotional impact of sleep deprivation on relationships, work, and daily life.}''